danielsiegl/CanineCleansingStandard/06_Post-Cleaning_Care.md

 - Inspect ears and clean gently with a vet-approved solution.

 ## **6.2.
 Reward**
 - Offer treats or affection to positively reinforce the experience.
+- A proposed change.